mailcow/mailcow-dockerized-docs/docs/u_e-rspamd.md

 for file in /data/old_mail/.Junk/cur/*; do rspamc learn_spam < zcat $file; done
 ```

-### Reset learned data
+### Reset learned data (Bayes, Neural)

-You need to delete keys in Redis to reset learned mail, so create a copy of your Redis database now:
+You need to delete keys in Redis to reset learned data, so create a copy of your Redis database now:

 **Backup database**